-“All hand creams seem great when you first put them on,” notes Gretchen Frieling, MD, a board-certified dermatopathologist (the combo of dermatology and pathology in one, which looks at conditions on a cellular level).
-“After one wash, or an hour or two, hands seem to revert back to their dry or scaly state, or some make your hands so greasy that buttoning your shirt in the morning or typing is an exercise in futility.” #Truth.
+"All hand creams seem great when you first put them on," says Gretchen Frieling, MD, a board-certified dermatopathologist (an expert of dermatology and pathology who looks at conditions on a cellular level).
+"After one wash, or an hour or two, hands seem to revert back to their dry or scaly state, or some make your hands so greasy that buttoning your shirt in the morning or typing is an exercise in futility."

 Finding a feel-good, effective hand cream is all about knowing what key ingredients to look for.
 "When looking for a hand cream, look for glycolic acid to help prevent the loss of elasticity," says Dr. Frieling.
 Also beneficial, according to her: vitamin C, vitamin B, peptides, shea butter, lanolin, and hyaluronic acid.
 "No single hand cream will have all of these ingredients, but try to find one that has at least three of these," she says, noting that these all work to help prevent moisture loss and protect the skin so it can heal.